-130 Many centres and research groups have developed monitoring and prediction tools independently for individual Earth components (e.g. atmosphere, ocean, land, waves, etc.).
+Many centers have developed monitoring and prediction tools independently for individual Earth components (e.g. atmosphere, ocean, land, waves, etc.).
 This is natural based on the historical context of their development and limitations on computing capabilities, but it has created an infrastructure within and across institutions that adds complexity to the task of unifying prediction systems.
-The major prediction centres are making progress towards an integrated approach by unifying software infrastructure for models and data assimilation capabilities (see for example Guiavare'h et al., 2019; 135 Allard et al., 2012; Komaromi et al., 2021), as well as providing opportunities to increase interactions among the development teams of each system component.
-At the global scale, the use of atmosphere-ocean-sea-ice coupled model has increased rapidly in the past few years, usually starting with deterministic and then ensemble coupled capability: Allard et al., 2012, Komaromi et al., 2021 (Naval Research Laboratory), Mogensen et al. 2017 (European Centre of Medium Range Forecasting), Smith et al., 2018, Peterson et al., 2022 (Environment and Climate Change Canada), Guiavarc'h et al., 2019 (Met Office).
-In parallel, The perspective of seamless predictive capability (Ruti et al, 2020), especially important during impactful extreme cyclonic 140 or convective events, means km-scale regional coupled systems are either operational (Durnford et al (2018) for the Great Lakes and Saint Lawrence river, Komaromi et al. 2021 for tropical cyclone regions) or are actively being developed in several centres or research group.
-Examples include in western Europe (Sauvage et al., 2021), southwestern Indian ocean (Corale et al., 2023) -(Sauvage et al., 2021; the Northwest European shelf (Lewis et al., 2019); Corale et al., 2023; the northern Indian ocean (Castillo et al., 2022), the Red Sea (Rui et al., 2019, 2024).
-Finally, coupled river-ocean models, including two-way coupling between river and ocean are used for operational forecasting of compound flooding under hurricanes in the Gulf of Mexico (Bao et al., 2024, using the COWAST system (Warner et al, 2010)).
+The major prediction centers are making progress towards an integrated approach by unifying software infrastructure for models and data assimilation capabilities (see for example Guiavarc'h et al., 2019; Allard et al., 2012; Komaromi et al., 2021), as well as providing opportunities to increase interactions among the development teams of each system component.
 Part of this unifying framework, and the most usual approach, is the use of coupling software.
-This software creates a computational interface between separate systems that allows the passing of information between them without undue intrusion into the code of the modelling systems.
+This software creates a computational interface between separate systems that allows the passing of information between them 125 without undue intrusion into the code of the modelling systems.
 This approach is widely used (e.g. Lewis et al., 2018; Pianezze et al., 2022; Wahle et al., 2017) but other approaches are also being used or developed.
-ECMWF (Wedi et al., 2015) take a different approach and have integrated their various modelling components into a single executable with the passing of information being done internally within the code rather than through a separate coupling software.
+ECMWF (Wedi et al., 2015) take a

-The extent to the uptake of coupled modelling is still-largely limited, however, by several barriers.
+- different approach and have integrated their various modelling components into a single executable with the passing of information being done internally within the code rather than through a separate coupling software. - The extent to the uptake of coupled modelling is still largely limited, however, by several barriers.
 First, it places extreme demands on computational resources: the cost of running an extra model is often prohibitive for agencies with limited forecasting remits (e.g. only ocean forecasting).
 However, recognising the benefits acknowledged above, these agencies are exploring alternatives, such as coupling with a single-column mixed layer model, either in the atmosphere or the ocean (Voldoire et al., 2017; Lemarié et al., 2021).
-For the agencies with several remits (e.g. weather, marine, hydrology, air quality forecasting), coupled modelling is more attractive and has the potential to reduce the complexity of the modelling chains, as well as prevent large data transfers between platforms.
-The perspective of seamless predictive capability (Ruti et al, 2020), especially important during impactful extreme cyclonic or convective events, means km scale regional coupled systems are actively being developed in several centres (Sauvage et al., 2021; Lewis et al., 2019; Corale et al., 2023; Castillo et al., 2022).
+For the agencies with several remits (e.g. weather, marine, hydrology, air quality forecasting), coupled modelling is more attractive and has the potential to reduce the complexity of the modelling chains, as - 135 well as prevent large data transfers between platforms.
+The perspective of seamless predictive capability (Ruti et al, 2020), especially important during impactful extreme cyclonic or convective events, means km-scale regional coupled systems are actively being developed in several centres (Sauvage et al., 2021; Lewis et al., 2019; Corale et al., 2023; Castillo et al., 2022).
 A second major barrier is data assimilation, which requires the processing of environmental observations, is itself a technically challenging problem which is made harder if you try and harmonise that across all the earth system components.
-The bigger challenge comes when doing coupled data assimilation itself; Ddata assimilation requires the calculation of an innovation (difference between the modelled and observed value) and then appropriately adjusting the model parameter space to create a state estimate that is optimised to best reflect understanding of model and observation errors.
+The bigger - 140 challenge comes when doing coupled data assimilation itself; data assimilation requires the calculation of an innovation (difference between the modelled and observed value) and then appropriately adjusting the model parameter space to create a state estimate that is optimised to best reflect understanding of model and observation errors.
 In coupled systems there are correlations between parameters in the different systems that need to be respected: for example, sea surface and air surface temperature are closely correlated.
-This creates an additional scientific and technical challenge that needs to be addressed in coupled forecasting systems (Penny and Hamill, 2017).
-The differing time scales inherent in ocean forecasting and atmospheric NWP is also problematic, though Lea et al. (£2015)} suggest using the shorter NWP based windows does allow for the retention of the longer oceanic time scales, as long as the memory inherited with cycling the system in time remains intact.
-This creates an additional scientific and technical challenge that needs to be addressed in coupled forecasting systems (Penny and Hamill, 2017).
-Nevertheless, strongly coupled data assimilation means an observation in one model can be beneficial for both models (Fu et al. (2021), Phillipson et al. (2021)) and allows for coupled observation operators.
-Indeed, remote sensed observations of the ocean (remote sensed SST, radiances, colour, ice freeboard) require filtering out an atmospheric signal, a task which could be dealt with by a coupled assimilation system instead of externally, which potentially introduces contradictory biases from other systems.
+This creates an additional scientific and technical challenge that needs to be addressed in - 145 coupled forecasting systems (Penny and Hamill, 2017).